traefik/traefik/docs/configuration/acme.md

 You can provide SANs (alternative domains) to each main domain.
 All domains must have A/AAAA records pointing to Traefik.
 Each domain & SAN will lead to a certificate request.

+!!! note
+    The certificates for the domains listed in acme.domains are negotiated at traefik startup only.

 ```toml
 [acme]